OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/if_conditions/screencast/slides.md

 - So far, all of our instructions in Python were very explicit
 - There was no way of reacting to different situations:
-  - Collecting elements of a list that fulfill a condition
+  - Collecting elements of a list that fulfil a condition
   - Doing different things for different types of variables
   - ...
-- This is what if conditions are for
+- This is what if-conditions are for

 ---